Executive Director: Sasha Hutchings, AM

-John Clune, Esq., President
+John Clune, Esq., Board Chair

 John Clune is the attorney for the Victim Justice law firm, specializing in victims' rights and legal representation of victims.
 Mr. Clune spent six years as Prosecutor in Colorado's Fifth Judicial District DA's Office, leaving in 2002 as the Chief Deputy DA.
 In 2004 John assisted the victim in the Kobe Bryant sexual assault prosecution in Eagle County, and was co-council with Lin Wood Esq. of Atlanta, Georgia for the related civil case in U.S. District Court.
 John now devotes his entire practice to representation of victims of violent crime.
 Mr. Clune received his Juris Doctorate from Gonzaga University in 1996 and is a current member of the National Association of Victims' Rights Attorneys and the National Crime VIctims' Bar Association.

-Mary Friedrichs, LCSW, Secretary
+Mary Friedrichs, LCSW, Board Secretary

 Mary began working in the movement to end violence against women in 1972, when she helped to build the Los Angeles Commission on Assaults Against Women, one of the first rape crisis organizations in the country.
 She received her MSW from the University of Denver in 1980, and maintained a private psychotherapy practice in Colorado Springs for 25 years, where as part of Women’s Therapy Associates she specialized in work with survivors of sexual assault and abuse, as well as other traumas.
 She taught at Colorado College and the University of Colorado at Colorado Springs, and worked in the Counseling Center at Colorado College.